 1Some Multi-Roll Bets Can be Placed at Any Time

-Due to the wide range of bets, craps is one of the most complicated games on the casino floor, especially for people who are seeing it for the first time.
-However, many of these wagers are quite simple and straightforward once you learn the basics of the game.
-What may be seen as a difficulty when playing craps is to understand those wagers that cannot be settled with a single roll of the dice.
+Because of the wide variety of wagers, craps can seem like one of the most complicated games on the casino floor, especially to people seeing it for the first time.
+However, many of these wagers are actually quite simple once you learn the basics of the game.
+A major challenge is understanding those wagers that cannot be settled with a single roll of the dice.

-These bets, called multi-roll bets, may be harder to track during the game.
-Usually, several shots of the dice are needed so that their outcome could be determined.
-But there are several more things players should consider before they try Place or Lay bets in a real-money game.
-First of all, these wagers do not need to be placed at the beginning of a round – i.e. when a new player takes his turn to throw the dice.
-Instead, some multi-roll bets can be placed at any time, which is much more convenient than having to wait for the come-out roll to put your chips on the table.
+These wagers, known as multi-roll bets, are often harder to follow during play.
+In most cases, several rolls are required before their outcome can be determined.
+Players should keep a few things in mind before they try Place or Lay bets in a real-money game.
+First, these wagers do not have to be placed at the start of a round – that is, when a new shooter takes the dice.
+Instead, some multi-roll bets can be placed at any time, which is far more convenient than waiting for the come-out roll to put your chips on the table.

 2The May Remain Active For the Next Come-Out Roll

-Sometimes, the shooter makes the point before the multi-roll bet is decided.
-Depending on the rules of the casino, these bets may remain active for the next come-out roll or they may be considered “not working”.
+Sometimes the shooter makes the point before the multi-roll bet is resolved.
+Depending on the casino’s rules, these wagers may remain active for the next come-out roll, or they may be considered “not working.”
 Usually, they are paused until the new shooter establishes a new point.
-In addition, some multi-roll bets may be removed or increased and decreased in size during the game.
+In addition, some multi-roll bets can be removed or adjusted in size during the game.

 3Multi-Roll Bets Offer Much Better Odds

-It is also important to note that compared to single-roll bets, which are easier to make and are decided within the next roll of the dice, multi-roll bets offer much better odds.
-They usually cover larger groups of numbers – the chances for winning with 5 or 6 numbers is higher than if we bet on a single number, for instance.
-The house edge is also usually much lower than the edge players would be up against if they make a single-roll bet.
-Lastly, players should also take the commission charged on certain bets into account – the commission fee is typically equal to 5 percent of the winnings.
+It is also important to note that, compared with single-roll bets – which are easier to make and are resolved on the next roll of the dice – multi-roll bets offer much better odds.
+They usually cover larger groups of numbers, so the chances of winning with five or six numbers are higher than when you bet on a single number.
+The house edge is also typically much lower than the edge players face with a single-roll wager.
+Lastly, players should take the commission charged on certain bets into account – the fee is generally equal to 5 percent of the winnings.

 Multi-Roll Bets in Craps Explained

-The Place bet is a bet on a single number and it can be made only after a point has been established.
-With it, players can bet on any of the point numbers – 4, 5, 6, 8, 9, or 10.
-However, when plying in a brick-and-mortar casino, they are not allowed to do this on their own.
-To make a Place bet, players should put their chips on the Come bet field and tell the dealer which number they wish to place a wager on.
-For instance, to bet on 8, they should put their chips and call out “Place it on the 8” or “Thirty on 8”.
+A Place bet is a wager on a single number, and it can be placed only after a point has been established.
+Using it, players can wager on any of the point numbers – 4, 5, 6, 8, 9, or 10.
+However, when playing in a brick-and-mortar casino, they are not allowed to do this on their own.
+To make a Place bet, players should place their chips on the Come bet field and tell the dealer which number they wish to wager on.
+For instance, to bet on 8, they should put down their chips and call out “Place it on the 8” or “Thirty on 8”.

 When a Place bet is made, it wins if the point number appears before the shooter throws a 7.
-It loses if he tosses a 7 before the point number.
-The payout is slightly lower than the true odds, so it varies, depending on the number.
-However, those who play at a live, land-based casino should bear in mind that the Place Bet on 4,5, 9, and 10 should be made in units of $5, while the bets on 6 and 8 in units of $6.
-This is necessary for receiving the exact payout.
+It loses if the shooter tosses a 7 first.
+The payout is slightly lower than the true odds, so it varies depending on the number.
+Players in live, land-based casinos should bear in mind that Place bets on 4, 5, 9, and 10 must be made in $5 units, whereas bets on 6 and 8 must be made in $6 units.
+This ensures the payout can be calculated precisely.

 - Place bet on 4, 10 – 9:5